 A lot of major transportation carriers offer partial or full reimbursement for the cost of your CDL training.
 Usually, this type of reimbursement is offered in smaller payments added on to your paycheck throughout the first year of employment with the company.

 This is a wonderful option for people who either have enough money saved up for CDL training or are able to raise money through friends and family.
-This allows you to get through CDL school and pay off your personal loans within a reasonable amount of time, without having to repay them from your regular earnings.
+This allows you to get through CDL school and pay off your personal loans within a reasonable amount of time, without having to repay them from your regular driving job earnings.

-Popular Cities for CDL Training
+Popular Cities For CDL Training